JudicialCouncilOfCalifornia/jcc_storybook/src/stories/Documentation/CssBestPractices/readme.md

 You can see that the "General" variables are set to the values of "Specific" variables.
 The sub elements of the component inherit these values.
 Then the variant overrides the "General" variables to create a new look and feel for the component.

 Because the component elements are styled with the "General" Custom Property variables, we don't need to duplicate code to style each element for each variant.
-We can just change the values of the variables and the component will update automatically.
+We can just change the values of the "general" variables at the `.block--modifier` level and the sub-elements will update automatically.

 The general variables also have default values defined in the scheme css.